Bitcoin Price Key Highlights

 Bitcoin price retreated after breaking past its reversal pattern’s neckline but now seems to be drawing support again.

 Technical Indicators Signals

-The 100 SMA is starting to cross below the longer-term 200 SMA to signal that the path of least resistance is to the downside.
-In other words, support could be more likely to break than to hold.
+The 100 SMA is below the longer-term 200 SMA to indicate that the path of least resistance is to the downside.
+In other words, there’s a stronger chance for the selloff to resume than to reverse.